-The additional fee for a third vehicle driver or
+- The additional fee for a third vehicle

-A total of 50 entries are expected, with a close
+- A total of 50 entries are expected,

-Lodging on route has been arranged in advance.
+- Lodging on route has been arranged in

-The entry fee includes 9 nights accommodations (double occupancy), plus
+advance.
+The entry fee includes 9 nights accommodations

 DOCUMENTATION & ELIGIBILITY

-The rally is open to the general public.
+- The rally is open to the general public.
 Minimum age is 21

-and sign a liability release before participation is allowed.
+driver orientation and sign a liability release before

 for border crossings.

-Drivers may be changed or added during the event,
+- Drivers may be changed or added during

-but this must be prearranged and documented with
+the event, but this must be prearranged and documented with

-No passengers are allowed in a rally vehicle (except
+- No passengers are allowed in a rally

 vehicle (except in an emergency) unless they have been